growse/growse.com-blog/2020/_posts/2020-04-26-adventures-in-cross-compilation-and-rust.md

 # Compile for everything!

 One thing that a lot of "newer" languages and environments have in common is a recognition that sometimes the type of computer you're developing / building you application on is not the same as what it will eventually run on.
-Hence them making cross-compiling very straightforward.
+Hence them making cross-compiling very straightforward (at least in theory).

 In golang, cross-compilation is very easy: just set the `GOOS` and `GOARCH` environment variables before building it and the output you'll end up with is a binary that will execute on that platform.
-I assume this is straightforward because golang code fundamentally runs on a VM, so cross compiling is just a case of bundling the right VM for the target system with the binary.
+I assume this is simple because golang code fundamentally runs on a VM, so cross compiling is just a case of bundling the right VM for the target system with the binary.

 In rust, it's a little more complex.
 The compiler has to output the actual assembler that will execute on the target architecture, in a format that can be run by the target OS.
 The process is described pretty well [here](https://rustc-dev-guide.rust-lang.org/overview.html).